aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ## Which metrics to use when?

-This is an important question and we get used to learning these measures over time.
-Sharing some resources with you all so that it helps you understand what metrics to be used in the context of solving a regression problem.
+This is an important question, and we get used to learning these measures over time.
+Sharing some resources with you all so that it helps you understand what metrics to use in the context of solving a regression problem.

 * https://medium.com/usf-msds/choosing-the-right-metric-for-machine-learning-models-part-1-a99d7d7414e4
-(you may ignore “Bonus” section in the article for time being)
+(you may ignore the "Bonus" section in the article for the time being)